 Govardhan, 2018.01.12 (VT) The Yogi Government plans to acquire some of Govardhan’s busiest temples and use the funds to provide services to pilgrims.
-The Braj Tirtha Vikas Parishad (BTVP) has created a Shrine Board to take over the management of Danaghati Temple, Mansi Ganga and Mukharavind Temple at Jatipura.
+The Shrine Board (Braj Tirtha Vikas Parishad (BTVP) plans to take over the management of Danghati Temple, Mansi Ganga and Mukharavind Temple at Jatipura.
+This will not be the first time that the Government has taken over the management of temoles, the Amarnath and Vaishno Devi temple are administered by Shrine Boards.

 The BTVP expects to earn up to 24 crore (around US$4 million) annually, which will be used for the improved visitor services and the creation and maintenance of the green zone at the base of Govardhan hill.